|From Gesture to Language in Hearing and Deaf Children

-Virginia Volterra is Research Director of the Neuropsychophysiology Unit at the Institute of Psychology, National Research Council of Italy in Rome, Italy.
+Virginia Volterra is research director of the Neuropsychophysiology Unit at the Institute of Psychology of the National Research Council of Italy.

-Carol J. Erting is Professor in the Department of ASL, Linguistics, and Interpretation at Gallaudet University.
+Carol J. Erting is the provost of Academic Affairs at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST